-On the Feast of St. James, June 25th 2000, at the turn of the millennium, two young men, Steven Celeste and Marvin Robinson and two wise women, Evelyn Hunt and Dagmar Celeste founded the Tyrian network as an inter-spiritual learning community to awaken the artist, healer, and peacemaker in each of us.
+On the Feast of St. James, June 25th 2000, at the turn of the millennium, two young men, Stephen Celeste and Marvin Robinson and two wise women, Evelyn Hunt and Dagmar Celeste founded the Tyrian network as an inter-spiritual learning community to awaken the artist, healer, and peacemaker in each of us.

 Our dream was to simply gather on the American North Coast a community of artists and healers, family and friends, peacemakers and other compassionate companions willing to build, plant, learn & grow together.

 The first Tyrian sponsored gathering was a “Bonfire Ritual” that took place at the turn of the Millenium, during the 2000 Autumn Equinox at Himmelblau House.
 A few hardy, enthusiastic supporters came and helped us clear space for new things to come and dedicated the Bridie Blue Barn as the symbolic center and headquarters of the Tyrian network.